hmisonne/Serverless_WouldYouRather/README.md

 The `serverless.yml` file includes all of these functions as well as a DynamoDB table and a S3 bucket in the `resources`.

+## Test

+To test the endpoints of this application download the postman collection: `ServerlessWYR.postman_collection.json`